 If you want to change the finish to create a different pattern or redistribute the glaze, tear off a small piece of the paper you just used and hold it over the wall while sweeping over it with the brush.
 This will move the glaze around and allow you to produce the pattern you want.
 Because this effect is so random, you can manipulate it repeatedly adding more color here and removing it there to "sneak up" on the final effect.

 Starting at the thick border, roll out another 3 or 4 foot section of wall.
 Go up and down over the wall repeatedly and roll back into the thick border to spread it out and blend it into this new section.
 At the edge of the new section, leave another thick border of glaze to blend into the next section.

 Spread out a new piece of paper and lay it over the glaze, overlapping the first section by a couple of inches.
 Use the same techniques as with the first section to manipulate the glaze and continue the pattern.
 Pay extra attention to the area where the two sections meet to create a smooth transition from one to the other.

 Move across the wall like this, a section at a time, to the next corner.
 Use the small piece of paper at the corners to blend the finish from one wall to the next and get a consistent pattern along the ceiling and baseboard edges.
 At the next wall crumple more paper and begin at the corner to continue the effect around the room.

-After the glaze is dry you add a second, third or even forth layer using a different, complimentary or contrasting color to create a faux finish with more depth and interest.
-Also try adding a sponge painting process over this effect for more variety and originality in the finish.
+After the glaze is dry you can add a second, third or even forth layer using a different, complimentary or contrasting color to create a faux finish with more depth and interest.
+Also, try adding a sponge painting process over this effect for more variety and originality in the finish.